Grafting

 In video #9, Skillcult covers bark grafting, or "rind" grafting, as he calls it, but I don't particularly care for it.
 It’s way too long and I think he over-complicates it with wedges and nails, and while I am not entirely thrilled with this video either, you can watch it as an alternative to get a good idea of how it’s done.
 However, I like Skillcult's section about the cleft graft in video #8.
 The whip and tongue method, on the other hand, I don’t have much need for, since I find the cleft graft to be more stable and much easier to do, but it’s a decent watch anyways.

 On branches that are roughly two-thirds of an inch in diameter or less, I generally use the cleft graft.
 On thicker branches, I prefer to bark graft, provided the scionwood is thin enough to make a good connection, but you have to wait until enough sap is flowing through the rootstock, because that is what allows the bark to slip.
 There is, unfortunately, one potential issue with this technique that you should be aware of.
-Well... it’s more of a double-edged sword, really.
-The ease of which the cambium aligns can cause some species (or varieties) to grow very fast, and since it lacks the stability of the cleft graft, there is a good chance it will snap during a wind storm if it is not staked.
+It can cause some species or varieties to grow very fast, and since it lacks the stability of a cleft graft, there is a good chance this extra growth will cause it to snap during a wind storm if it is not staked.

 Related: Graft Compatibility Between Different Species